 Several working groups will close at the end of the academic year and we expect new ones to open up from time to time.
 The following CIS working groups are still active (coordinator names and email addresses are listed in each case):

-Political Science Graduate Student Work-in-Progress Group
+Political Science Graduate Student Work-in-Progress Group (GSWIP)

 Faculty Advisor: F. Daniel Hidalgo

 The Political Science Graduate Student Work-in-Progress Group provides a forum for graduate students in the Department of Political Science and related fields to present their work in a structured and collaborative setting.
 As a department divided across office buildings as well as fields of interest, the working group provides an opportunity for students to connect and gather critiques from a variety of perspectives.
 Specifically, the group aims to: